-The public Bolivia school system is a disaster.
-The schools are not maintained, and many don’t have adequate furnishings or classroom materials, as you can see in this photo of a typical rural school.
-Teachers are constantly going on strike (closing down the schools for days or weeks on end) to protest for higher wages or other issues.
-You’ll most likely just want to stay away from the
+The Bolivian public education system is very lacking in terms of organization and quality, although improvements are ongoing.
+The schools are often not well maintained, and many don’t have adequate furnishings or classroom materials.
+Teachers often go on strike (closing down the schools for days or weeks on end) to protest for higher wages or other issues.
+Foreigners moving to Bolivia generally choose to stay away from the Public Schools

 Price ranges at these institutions vary and there are often waiting lists for entry, so it’s always good to begin your search a year or two in advance.
 Anyone who can possibly afford to send their children to private schools will.
 There are also specific entrance requirements to fulfill, and these can differ from one educational institution to the next.